A Message from the Commissioner of the New York City Department of Health and Mental Hygiene

 The WTC Health Registry completed its third health survey of more than 68,000 adult enrollees and more than 1,300 adolescents and their parents in September 2012.
 The Registry has begun planning its fourth health survey.

 Monitoring and Treatment for 9/11-Related Health Conditions

 No matter where they live now, people affected by 9/11 are eligible for treatment and medication with no out-of-pocket costs at the WTC Health Program.
-The Program includes New York City’s WTC Centers of Excellence and the National Provider Network.
+The Program includes New York City’s three Centers of Excellence and the National Provider Network.

-The Centers and the WTC Health Registry—all funded by the federal government—continue to provide clinicians, epidemiologists and other researchers with the kind of evidence that will help answer some of the unknowns over the long term.
+The Centers and the WTC Health Registry—all funded by the federal government—continue to provide clinicians, epidemiologists and other researchers with the kind of evidence that, over time, will help answer some of the current unknowns.
 Their ongoing work will help better identify the people who are at greatest risk for becoming ill and further refine treatment options for people who already are sick.